RTGS-Lab/rtgs-lab-tools/src/rtgs_lab_tools/sd_dump/README.md

 ## Firmware Requirements

 The Particle device must be running firmware with both `dumpSDOverSerial()` and `writeFileOverSerial()` functions implemented in the KestrelFileHandler class.
+This means the device must be v40 or greater to ensure compatibility

 ### Required Firmware Commands